Tan-tan-san/proxy-dl/README.md

 proxy-dl
 ========

 proxy-dl is a CLI program that proxies your downloads with wget, through Tor.
+To avoid any DNS leaks, DNS queries are resolved with tor-resolve.

 Requirements:
 -Tor installed; running